GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 ## Step 1 - Get the Android application source code

-The Android application source code is available in [this GitHub repository](https://github.com/GoogleCloudPlatform/endpoints-codelab-android) as a Gradle project (or alternatively from this [Zip archive](http://storage.googleapis.com/todo-codelab/TodoTxt.zip)).
+The Android application source code is available in [this GitHub repository](https://github.com/GoogleCloudPlatform/endpoints-codelab-android) as a Gradle project (or alternatively download it from this [Zip archive](http://storage.googleapis.com/todo-codelab/TodoTxt.zip)).
 This is the slightly modified version of the [Todo.txt application code found on GitHub](https://github.com/ginatrapani/todo.txt-android), enough to start coding to add Google Cloud Platform as a backend.

 Open Android Studio and import the code as a new project.
 Remember, this needs to use **Java 7**.
 Check the SDK Location in your **File** > **Project Structure**.